WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

 The climate impacts of biomass electricity are even worse when the substantial methane emissions from woodchip storage are taken into account.

-In summary, burning biomass produces a “carbon debt” exactly at the time when globally we urgently need to be reducing carbon emissions – we must cut global CO2 emissions at ~8% year on year to have a reasonable (66%) chance of staying below the 2°C threshold of ‘dangerous’ climate change8.
+In summary, burning biomass produces a “carbon debt” exactly at the time when globally we urgently need to be reducing carbon emissions if we want to have any hope of preventing the worst impacts of climate change.

 Impacts on forests and biodiversity